ucsd-ets/datahub-docker-stack/Documentations/actions.md

 dump logs and various artifacts that were produced in the Action run into zip files and uploaded for reference.

-This action defined by `main.yml` kicks off our entire pipeline.
+This action defined by `main.yml` triggers our entire pipeline.
 It happens on all PRs to the main branch and all commits on all branches.
 (Tips: to skip action on push, add "skip ci" to your commit message.)

 ### Pipeline Details